How to Buy Bitcoins in India

 Changelly

-Changelly is an exchange which was founded in 2015.
+Changelly is an exchange that was founded in 2015.
 It allows instant crypto-to-crypto swaps, as well as purchases and sales involving fiat via their payment partners.
 Signing up for an account doesn’t require any personal information, and you’ll then have a quick and easy way of exchanging cryptocurrency from one wallet to another.

 6. How many Bitcoin ATMs are there in India?